Close

 Statutory Auditor

-The statutory audit report for the year 2021-22 does not contain any qualification, reservation or adverse remark or disclaimer made by statutory auditor.
+The statutory audit report for the financial year 2022-23 does not contain any qualification, reservation or adverse remark or disclaimer made by statutory auditor.

 Secretarial Auditor